k-aseem/DuckyAI/README.md

-# CS5914-AI-Tools
+# DuckyAI: Code Assistant

-CS 5914 - AI Tools for Software Engineering

 ## Project Overview

+**DuckyAI** is a generative AI-powered code assistant designed to streamline software development tasks, from code generation to debugging.
-This project is a collection of various modules and resources designed to explore and utilize AI tools for software engineering.
-The project includes multiple modules, each focusing on different aspects of AI and software development.
+It started as a series of incremental development modules (Modules 1 to 9), each exploring different aspects of AI and software engineering, culminating in **Module 10**, which represents the final, fully-integrated product.

-## Features
+## Incremental Development Modules

-- **Module 1: Learning Python**

-  - Introduction to Python programming.
-  - Interactive notebooks to practice Python skills.
-  - Integration with OpenAI for code generation and refinement.

-- **Module 2: Project 2**

-  - Unsupervised and supervised learning exercises.
-  - Use of TF-IDF vectorizer for text feature extraction.
-  - Precision metric handling with scikit-learn.
-  - Detailed instructions for creating and submitting project ZIP files.

-- **Module 3: Mastermind Game**

-  - Implementation of the Mastermind game.
-  - Practice with Python programming and game logic.

-- **Module 4: Project 4**

-  - Business need and opportunity analysis.
-  - Stakeholder identification and project planning.

-- **Module 5 to Module 10**
-  - Various exercises and projects to deepen understanding of AI tools and software engineering practices.
+- **Modules 1 to 9**: Iterative exploration of Python programming, AI tools, and software engineering practices.
+These modules served as the building blocks, incrementally developing and testing functionalities that would be integrated into the final product.

-## Final Product - Module 10 Features
+## Final Module - Module 10

+**Module 10** represents the culmination of all previous work.
+It delivers a fully integrated, production-ready code assistant with the following features:

 - **Automated Code Review**: Uses AI to review code and suggest improvements.
 - **Code Generation**: Generates code snippets based on user input.
 - **Bug Detection**: Identifies potential bugs in the code.
 - **Documentation Assistance**: Helps in writing and maintaining documentation.
-- **Refactoring Suggestions**: Provides suggestions for code refactoring.
+- **Refactoring Suggestions**: Provides suggestions for improving code structure and readability.
+- **Task Automation**: Coordinates multiple agents to handle complex tasks.
+- **Image Generation & Voice Chat**: Supports image creation features and voice-based interaction.
+- **Context Retrieval (e.g., PDF-based)**: Leverages semantic search and external documents to provide context-aware suggestions.

 ## Snapshots